Econify/generative-ts/README.md

 });

 const response = await commandR.sendRequest({
-  prompt: "Brief History of NY Mets:",
+  $prompt:"Brief History of NY Mets:",
   preamble: "Talk like Jafar from Aladdin",
   // all other Cohere /generate options available here });